 J.J.
 Abrams’ approach was to essentially reboot classic Star Trek not as a big screen version featuring the old actors but recasting the traditional roles with younger faces.
 The result was Star Trek (2009), which proved an international success.
 The classic characters were given a smarter, sexier overhaul with Abrams’ writers introducing an alternate timeline as a sleight of hand that allowed them to freely play around with franchise continuity.
 My own feelings were divided, as were those of many Star Trek traditionalists raised on the classic series.
 To paraphrase the tv series, “It was Star Trek, Jim, but not as we knew it.”
 J.J.
 Abrams and the same writing team return here with Star Trek: Into Darkness.

 I was in two minds about the reconception of the characters in the first film.
 This time I decided to at least go with what J.J.
-Abrams and co were offering up – and surprisingly enough felt that everything worked far better this time.
+Abrams and co were offering up – and surprisingly enough felt that everything worked better.
 Of the core ensemble, the players feel much more rehearsed and assured in their parts and even begin to approach far more the essence of the original characters in the tv series.
 Chris Pine seems much more grounded in the role of Captain Kirk, less like a young upstart and more at home in the command chair.
 Zachary Qunto is much better as Spock, perfectly nailing the humourless logical pedanticism that Leonard Nimoy mastered.
 (Although the Classic Trekker in one cringed at scenes where the film has this Spock crying or angrily trying to beat a downed Khan to a pulp, which feel like what fans refer to as ‘character rape’ where successive writers have a canonical character doing something that goes completely against their nature).
-A large part of the boost that Pine and Quinto get comes from the writing of their respective characters who are outfitted with a series of strong moral choices about death and sacrifice over duty, grief and emotion that play throughout the film.
+A large part of the boost that Pine and Quinto get comes from the writing of their respective characters who are outfitted with a series of moral choices about death and sacrifice over duty, grief and emotion that play throughout the film.
 Quinto gets a particularly good soliloquy explaining his feeling to Zoe Saldana during a shuttle journey.

 Into Darkness resurrects the character of the genetic superman Khan Noonian Singh played by Ricardo Montalban in the Space Seed (1967) episode of the original tv series and memorably resurrected in the second film outing Star Trek II: The Wrath of Khan (1982).
 The reason Khan was resurrected in Star Trek II, one suspects, is because the original series lacked anything like a super-villain to play off against – and the very act of doing so turned Khan into one of the most memorable villains in all of Trekdom.
 It is however best to try and forget about either of Ricardo Montalban’s outings before regarding the Khan we have here.
 The film borrows one or two aspects of continuity from the original – his being a genetic superman, the crew of cryogenically frozen survivors – but largely writes its own story.
 Benedict Cumberbatch, who has suddenly become a hot worldwide sensation after appearing as the title role in the BBC’s Sherlock (2010– ), certainly owns the part, playing with an ice coldness that is at exact opposite remove from Ricardo Montalban’s broadly theatrical playing.
 Star Trek: Into Darkness does interesting things with Khan – more on that below – but its failing is that it never turns the confrontation between he and Kirk into anything that approaches the epical showdown of wits while stealthily creeping around a nebula that we had in The Wrath of Khan.